 - Popular search terms.

 Modern search platforms include built-in analytics.
-With this information, you can design a content strategy designed to drive conversions and grow your business.
+With this information, you can craft a content strategy designed to drive conversions and grow your business.

-User Experiences Shouldn’t Include A No Search Results Page
+Your User Experience Shouldn’t Include A No Search Results Page

-With advanced AI, Coveo equips your website with tools to quickly locating gaps and enhancing the customer experience.
-Be prepared to say goodbye to virtual dead-ends forever!
+With advanced AI, a modern search platform like Coveo equips your website with tools to quickly locate gaps and enhance the customer experience.

 Dig Deeper